CTzatzakis/Networking/README.md

 Networking (PHP functions)

 ## Motivation
-Working on inforamtion security lead in writing code and scripts for testing, part of that code is presented here.
+Working on inforamtion security led me to write code and scripts for testing, part of that code is presented here.

 ## License